BabelfishNL/PeglingJS/README.md

 ## 2. PEG

-PeglingJS uses the original PEG operators described in [1] with one extension for code (see below).
+PeglingJS uses the original PEG operators described in [1] with a few extensions (see extensions, below).
 The operators are:

 * (juxtaposition): concatenation
 * **/**: choice